Dwingeloo Radio Observatory

 The Dwingeloo Radio Observatory is a single-dish radio telescope near the village of Dwingeloo ([ˈdʋɪŋəloː]) in the northeastern Netherlands.
 Construction started in 1954, and the telescope was completed in 1956.
-The radio telescope has a diameter of 25 m.
+The radio telescope has a diameter of 25 meters.
 At the time of completion it was the largest radio telescope in the world, but it was overtaken in 1957 by the 250 foot Lovell Telescope.

 As of 2000, it was no longer in operation in an official capacity.
 Since August 2009, the radio telescope has been a national heritage site (rijksmonument).
 The telescope dish was removed for restoration in June 2012.
 The "C.A.
 Muller Radio Astronomy Station" foundation ("CAMRAS" for short) restored the telescope to working order.
 The dish was remounted in November 2012.